davaus80/3Way_Matching/README.md

 If the input file ends in .csv, then commas will be used as the delimiter.
 Otherwise, whitespace will be used.

+There is also a file threshold.in, which the program expects to be present in the same directory.
+If it isn't present or doesn't contain a valid value, the program defaults to using 0.25 as the caliper threshold for maximum match distance (that is, the sum of the distances between all points in the match).
+If you would like to use a different value, simply change the value in threshold.in

 ## Expected Outputs
 The expected output is a list of matches in order from smallest distance to largest.
 For example: